 Revolut is a UK based electronic money institution that provides a prepaid MasterCard.
 More about Revolut .

 WISE is a free “Borderless ” multi currency account ” that comes with a UK account ,a Euro account with an IBAN.
 Australian and US Dollar accounts also available .
 Good exchange rates and low fees.

 The contactless limit in Ireland is €50 – However, Apple Pay will allow contactless transactions over €50, provided the available balance or credit limit exists.
 You will need to authorise every transaction by Touch ID or your passcode.
 Although – there may be some shops where the contactless terminal may not allow transactions above €50.

 If you have a card that is Apple Pay “ready” – you can just you add your credit, debit, or prepaid card to your Apple Wallet on your device.
 Remember to add your cards to any device that you want to use with Apple Pay.

 Apple Pay will work on any iPhone 6 and above in stores and in apps.
 It also works on iPad Air 2, iPad Pro or iPad mini 3 and 4 to let you use Apple Pay in apps.

 Bank Charges for using Apple Pay

-The charges for using your bank card through Apple Pay will be the same as if you used the card itself .
-So for contactless payments in stores , there is currently no charge by any of the Irish banks using Apple Pay.
+The charges for using your bank card through Apple Pay will be the same as if you used the card contactlessly itself.
+Only Ulster Bank and Bank of Ireland make a charge of 1 cent for contactless payments in stores.

-If you use Apple Pay “in App” to pay for something online – then your bank will apply their normal card usage charge (some don’t charge) .
+If you use Apple Pay “in App” to pay for something online – then your bank will also apply their normal card transaction fee.

 See more here about bank charges in Ireland